Posted on 3 Comments

 Work With the Snake

 Medusa is the goddess of snakes.
 The snake is her familiar and fierce protector.
 If you want to work with Medusa the snake should become an ally of yours.
 Now, this doesn’t mean you have to own one as a pet but, you can add them to your magical workings.
-You can work with them as a spirit guide or familar depending on your belief system.
+You can work with them as a spirit guide or familiar depending on your belief system.
 When working with them in that way, the snake or serpents can guide you to universal truths, cosmic knowledge, the shedding of skins, and profound healing.
 Lastly, you can even use the image of the snake in protection workings or snakeskins being added as spell ingredients, like in spell jars.
+If you want to learn more about how to work with the snake and its energy check out my guide HERE

 Shadow work To understand your own personal power